-We were also proud to showcase the town across the world in 2012 when the Olympics recognised Weymouth & Portland as the best place in the UK to hold its sailing events.
-The tradition of a safe, welcoming and quality venue is a tradition we are proud to uphold.
 Weymouth is consistently recognised as one of the top seaside destinations in the UK, for both holidays and quality of life for residents.
 We are committed to retaining our blue, green and purple flags which prove the quality of our beaches, parks and town centre.
+In an average year tourism generates 1.6 million staying visitor nights and 2.1 million day visits, adding £2.9m to the local economy.